-The Company's future performance is largely tied to the ability of management to secure new projects, the outcome of those programs and the overall health and stability of junior capital markets, particularly the TSXV.
+The Company's future performance is largely tied the outcome of those exploration programs on its current portfolio of projects, the ability of management to secure new projects and the overall health and stability of junior capital markets, particularly the TSXV.
 The precious metal financial markets upon which the Company has been reliant may continue to experience volatility, reflecting investor anxiety with regard to the strength and longevity of the global economy, global growth prospects, and their associated impact upon liquidity, security and return.